bubblesnet/documentation/README.md

 the edge devices manipulating the physical environment and queueing data for storage.
 Written mostly in NodeJS.

-The Server contains three distinct nodejs express applications:
+The Server contains five container, 2 of them with prepackaged balena blocks and 3 of them with distinct nodejs express applications:
+* (database) Postgresql XX.X database container
+* (activemq) ActiveMQ XX.X queue system container
-* API server - takes measurement and event messages from edge-devices and queues them for processing.
+* (api) API server - takes measurement and event messages from edge-devices and queues them for processing.
 Also serves UI data requests.
-* Queue server - takes measurement and event messages off the queue and stores them in the database and also publishes those messages to a "topic" (queue) for the web socket server to consume.
+* (queue) Queue server - takes measurement and event messages off the queue and stores them in the database and also publishes those messages to a "topic" (queue) for the web socket server to consume.
-* WebSocket server - pushes messages from the "topic" out to any Client instance (UI) that has connected to it.
+* (websocket) WebSocket server - pushes messages from the "topic" out to any Client instance (UI) that has connected to it.
 This is what gives the user interface its ability to show environment changes in real-time.

 ### Edge-device